Changes we are making to CESR and CEGPR applications

 To make the requirements of the application as clear as possible to doctors, we’ve updated our online application so it’s flexible and specialty specific.

 What this means for CESR and CEGPR applicants

 Due to the significant changes that are being made to the curriculum in some specialties and to ensure fairness between the CCT and CESR/CEGPR process, once a curriculum has been approved and published you may be given the opportunity to make your CESR application in either the new curriculum or the previous version of the curriculum.
 This option of dual running of curricula will likely be available until the point of implementation for CCT training for the relevant specialty but may be extended past the point of implementation if necessary.
 To check whether the curricula for your specialty will be dual run please check the guidance for your specialty.

 If you have already started an application in GMC Online, we’ll get in contact with you to keep you updated on the progress of curriculum development in your specialty and how this will affect your application.

-If you haven’t started your application in GMC online yet, it’s really important that you keep checking the curriculum for your specialty on our website for updates to make sure you provide sufficient and relevant evidence in your application for the curriculum under which you are applying.
+If you haven’t started your application in GMC Online yet, it’s really important that you keep checking the curriculum for your specialty for updates to make sure you provide sufficient and relevant evidence in your application for the curriculum under which you are applying.
 If you choose to apply under the new curriculum you will need to submit evidence for any updated competencies in the curriculum approved at the point you submit your application.